How to Find WiFi Password on Windows 11

-If you recently changed your Wi-Fi password or you set your password a long time ago, now you need to share it with someone or use it on a different device, but you don’t remember your WiFi password, don’t worry.
-Your Windows 11 system or any other system keeps a record of all the networks (SSID) you have connected to in the past, including their passwords (security keys).
-There are several ways you can view the saved WiFi passwords on your Windows 11 computer.
+If you've recently altered your Wi-Fi password or established it a while back and now need to share it or use it on another device but can't recall it, there's no need for concern.
+Your Windows 11 system, like many others, keeps a log of all the networks (SSID) to which you've previously connected, inclusive of their passwords (security keys).
+There are multiple methods you can employ to access the saved Wi-Fi passwords on your Windows 11 computer.

-If you didn’t change the default password provided by the Wi-Fi device or just reset your router, you can simply refer to the password on the back of the modem next to the SSID.
-That being said, if you changed the default password and don’t remember it, then we’re going to show you how you can find the forgotten WiFi passwords.
+In cases where you haven't modified the default password provided by the Wi-Fi device or have just reset your router, you can simply refer to the password located on the back of the modem, next to the SSID.
+However, if you've changed this default password and can't remember it, we are here to guide you on how to retrieve these forgotten Wi-Fi passwords.

 Find Your WiFi Password using Settings on Windows 11